Germoe/hit-predictor/project_report.md

 - Feedback for Songwriters in their daily work

 **Radio Stations**
 Programming of radio stations is increasingly important, especially with the rise of streaming services taking up more and more market share (source).
 Most of us have experienced a radio station not playing a song we like, followed by the immediate reaction to switch to a different station (source).
-For these linear mediums it is therefore important to consistently hit your taste profile (source).
+For these linear mediums it is therefore important to consistently Hit your taste profile (source).
 Hit song prediction can help with this issue.

 Programming of Radio stations or Playlists on Streaming services are often history-focused, whether that is by choosing only songs from the Top 40 or artists that have already gained popularity in the past and sticking to their portfolio (source).
 A Hit Song predictor would allow radio stations to reduce the quantity of songs that fall into the realm of possibilities without having to stick to established artists or other suboptimal guidelines.
 This would allow for more time in creating valuable programming.